 Give me some more details.
 Will there still be basic science training?

 Pillar 1 will be eighteen months of integrated basic science in which students will learn anatomy, biochemistry, physiology, microbiology, pathology and pharmacology interwoven into organ-system blocks, such as cardiovascular and gastrointestinal.
 Education research shows that students learn and retain basic science better when they can apply it to patient care early in their education.

 I want to be a primary care physician.
 How will the new curriculum help me?

 Our curriculum has always emphasized the core skills for a primary care physician and aligns with the school’s mission to provide physicians for South Dakota.
 The new curriculum will promote further excellence in patient care and guide you to be a better leader in health care.

 I want to be a specialist physician (cardiologist, surgeon, etc).
 How will this help me?

 Students at SSOM have always enjoyed excellent access to specialist physicians where they get hands-on exposure to many specialties of medicine.
 The new curriculum will allow more flexibility in your schedule and earlier opportunities to do unique electives in a wide variety of clinical and research areas.

 I’m not sure what I want to do.
 Will the 3 Pillar curriculum allow for electives?

-Elective opportunities will occur earlier and more often, so that you can experience possible career choices early enough to make an informed decision.
+You'll have elective opportunities earlier and more often, so you can experience possible career choices early enough to make an informed decision.